marktaylor2090p6/RustNewClient-v2.5.1/README.md

 A high-performance external utility designed to enhance survival efficiency and combat precision in the world of Rust.
 Built for stability and minimal system footprint.

+ - ZIP archive with the latest version of the client download in releases of this repository

 🆕 Updated for the latest Rust release

 Rust has recently received updates affecting its anti-cheat and security systems.
 The project has already been updated for the current game version, with the latest changes taken into account during development and testing.